The Proud Guardian of Pomoravlje

 Legends of Petrus

 Several legends about Petrus have been preserved in local folklore.
-One of them tells that Petrus, as a border fortress in Prince Lazar’s realm, used signal fires to warn the princely court in Kruševac of approaching Ottoman raiders.
-If a raiding party was spotted, a large fire would be lit in Petrus, visible from the village of Lešje, near the Monastery of the Holy Virgin, where a monk named Dionysius (Držman), the brother of Duke Crep, resided.
-Upon seeing this, a second fire would be lit at the fortified town of Stalać.
-The garrison there would then light a third fire atop the tower of Todor of Stalać, which could be seen in Kruševac, signalling the imminent threat.
+One such legend states that Petrus, serving as a border fortress in Prince Lazar’s realm, used signal fires to alert the princely court in Kruševac of approaching Ottoman raiders.
+If a raiding party was spotted, a large fire would be ignited in Petrus, visible from the village of Lešje, near the monastery of the Holy Virgin, where a monk named Dionysius (Držman), the brother of Duke Crep, resided.
+Upon seeing this signal, a second fire would be lit in the fortified town of Stalać.
+The garrison there would then ignite a third fire atop the tower of Todor of Stalać, which could be seen in Kruševac, indicating an imminent threat.

-Another legend says that Pavle Orlović ruled Petrus and that he set out from the fortress with his troops to join the Battle of Kosovo in 1389.
-Yet another tale from this period speaks of the cunningness of the Petrus fortress commander, who saved the town from the Ottomans after the Battle of Kosovo.
-He ordered his cavalry’s horseshoes to be reversed and led all the townspeople out of the fortress.
+Another legend says that Pavle Orlović ruled over Petrus and departed from the fortress with his troops to join the Battle of Kosovo in 1389.
+In addition, a tale from this period recounts the cunning of the commander of the Petrus fortress, who saved the town from the Ottomans after the Battle of Kosovo.
+He ordered the horseshoes of his cavalry to be reversed and led all the townspeople out of the fortress.
 When the Ottomans arrived at Petrus, they saw many tracks leading into the town and none leading out.
 Believing that large reinforcements had arrived to defend the city, they abandoned their attack and retreated.

 Explore nearby fortresses